Goss v. Lopez

 Goss v.
-Lopez, 419 U.S. 565 (1975), was a landmark United States Supreme Court case.
+Lopez, 419 U.S. 565 (1975), is a landmark United States Supreme Court case.
 It held that a public school must conduct a hearing before subjecting a student to suspension.
 Also, a suspension without a hearing violates the Due Process Clause of the Fourteenth Amendment of the United States Constitution.

 Background

 Nine students, including a student named Dwight Lopez, were suspended from Central High School in Columbus, Ohio, for 10 days for destroying school property and disrupting the learning environment.

 Ohio Law § 3313.66 empowered the school principal to suspend students for 10 days or expel them.

 The law required students' parents to be notified of the action within 24 hours to be given the reason.

 If students were expelled, they could appeal to the Board of Education, but §3313.66 gave no such allowances if they were suspended.

 A three-judge District Court struck down the law as a violation of students' right to due process of law.
 The United States District Court for the Southern District of Ohio held:

 Having chosen to extend the right to an education to people of appellees' class generally, Ohio may not withdraw that right on grounds of misconduct or absent fundamentally fair procedures to determine whether the misconduct has occurred, and must recognize a student's legitimate entitlement to a public education as a property interest that is protected by the Due Process Clause, and that may not be taken away for misconduct without observing minimum procedures required by that Clause.